gauripatil5/Task_4/README.md

 Features:
 Real-time tracking of active website usage.
+The website where u spend highest time will appear on top.
 Aggregated statistics for daily, weekly, and monthly periods.
 A visually appealing and responsive user interface.
 Persistent data storage using Chrome's local storage.